 People shopping for homes in beach communities or other highly desirable areas probably noticed that condos often seem reasonably priced, even cheap by neighborhood standards.
 However, upon closer examination, these condos are often saddled with huge HOA dues payments that serve to increase PITI.
 So while the condo may look affordable, due to the impact the HOA dues have on PITI — and thereby the front-end ratio — the condo often isn’t affordable after all.

-At one point, a 28% front-end debt-to-income ratio was considered the limit, but since the housing bust, the GSEs set a new standard of 31% for an allowable front-end DTI, so that number is now fairly standard in mortgage underwriting today.
+A School debt collection agency expounds that at one point, a 28% front-end debt-to-income ratio was considered the limit, but since the housing bust, the GSEs set a new standard of 31% for an allowable front-end DTI, so that number is now fairly standard in mortgage underwriting today.
 Years of experience has shown that borrowers with debt-to-income ratios in excess of 31% default at high rates, which isn’t terribly surprising considering the impact higher debt-service payments has on other lifestyle expenses.

 The FHA and VA allow much higher front-end ratios, and many government watchdogs are critical of this practice because high front-end ratios signify overextended borrowers more likely to default.
 Despite the criticism, these high-risk and high-burden loans are often the only path to homeownership in supply-restricted markets in Coastal California, so they are common despite their drawbacks.

 The back-end ratio is the total monthly debt service divided by the borrower’s income.
 It includes all the costs of the front-end debt-to-income ratio plus any other debt-service payments the borrower must make.
 Items the most often impact the back-end ratio are student loans, auto loans, and credit card payments.
 Any and all consumer debt payments show up here.